baoisnotruski/intersect/edits.md

 ### Original
  What is integration?
 Integration is connecting third-party apps to Intersect.
 Some examples of these apps are Jira, Github, and Google Apps.
+By bringing all tools in one tool kit, you can streamline your workflow.

 ### Proposed revision
-Bring your productivity tools in one app.
+Get all the updates from all your tools in one place.
+Connect Jira, Github, GoogleApps, and more to your Intersect dashboard.
+By bringing all tools in one tool kit, you can streamline your workflow.

+### Original
+What We Do: We do creative things.
+We put creativity in our code, on our web pages, and in the way we connect with the world.
+To maximize creativity, we put effort to maximize freedom.

+We believe that teamwork can happen whenever and wherever.
+We also believe that setting up the workplace should not take as much effort as the work itself.

+### Proposed revision
+What We Do: We do creative things.
+We put creativity in our code, on our web pages, and in the way we connect with the world.
+To maximize creativity, we put effort to maximize freedom.

+We believe that teamwork can happen whenever and wherever.
+We built Intersect with that belief in mind.
+By creating a tool that maximizes productitivy, we create more room for our team members to be free to immerse what they love -- whether these are personal projects or learning spaces.

+### Original

+The Platform: We built Intersect to become more efficient.
+Our goal is to provide essential built-in productivity tools -- the most basic things that we all need to work as a team.